Foxandxss/angular-tips/source/_posts/2013-08-08-removing-the-unneeded-watches.markdown

 categories: [$watch]
 ---
 {% raw %}
-Having too many `$watch`s can create performance issues for webpages, especially on mobile devices.
-This post will explain how to remove extraneous`$ watch`s and accelerate your application!
+Having too many `$watch` can create performance issues for webpages, especially on mobile devices.
+This post will explain how to remove extraneous `$watch` and accelerate your application!

 Any `$watch` can be disabled when it is no longer needed.
 Thus, we have the freedom to choose when to remove a `$watch` from the `$watch` list.